 Putting your trust in a single source with your company's manufacturing needs is a testament to partner loyalty.
 If you can find a partner that will do what you need for your manufacturing and you are happy with the result, why look for a secondary manufacturing partner?

-You should always look for an alternative sourcing partner for your manufacturing because a diversified supply chain is the safe and smart business decision.
-Diversifying your manufacturing sources (partners and suppliers) will also open up business opportunities for your manufacturing operation that a single source cannot.
+An alternative sourcing partner should always be sought for your manufacturing because a diversified supply chain is a wise and safe decision.
+Having multiple manufacturing sources (partners and suppliers) will also provide your manufacturing operation with new business opportunities.

 No one can predict all the possible scenarios that may occur when a manufacturing partnership begins.
 Unavoidable events such as adverse weather and a natural disaster may be the difference between a manufacturing operation or supplier making their commitments or not.
 If there is an event that interrupts your production, what will you do then?

 Change in production is another common problem.
 If you are running at capacity and suddenly have a large and expected order to fill, your current manufacturing partner or supplier may not be able to handle the volume.

 By having a secondary manufacturing partner or supplier, these risks can be mitigated.
 The fallback plan should always be in place when offloading the excess volume or turning over part of the operation that was interrupted by the unexpected event to a secondary source.

 “The most common reason to seek and develop a secondary source relationship with a supplier is simply to alleviate the risks associated with production interruptions due to complete dependence on one supplier for a portion of the component materials or assembly services.”